 It is not necessary to press against the lenses with your hands, a light suction effect is usually enough for swimming sessions without water inlet holes.

 The straps ideally should rest 2 to 3 cm above your ears.

-This position will optimise the comfort of the goggles
+This position with optimise the grip and comfort of the mask.

 CARE - PRECAUTIONS

-- rinsing your goggles (only if necessary) by simply dipping them in water
+- rinsing your mask (only if necessary) by simply dipping it in water

 - avoiding directing powerful jets of water at the inner surface of the lenses.

-- storing the goggles in their case after each session to prevent damage to the lenses (on the inner surface as there is an anti-fog coating and on the outer surface to prevent scratches)
+- storing the mask in its case after each session to prevent damage to the lenses (on the inner surface there is an anti-fog coating and on the outer surface to prevent scratches).

-- not exposing them to temperatures of over 60°C
+- not exposing it to temperatures of over 60°c.

-Complies with standard: Q/BT 4734 - 2014, all the Nabaiji swimming goggles protect against harmful UVA and UVB rays when used normally, regardless of the lens tint.
+Complies with standard: Q/BT 4734 - 2014, all Nabaiji swimming goggles and masks protect against harmful UVA and UVB rays when used normally, regardless of the lens tint.